 - Bonds – an IOU issued by the federal government, state governments, or corporations in which you earn interest, and receive your investment back at a later date

 Grasshopper and Sensei, age 16: We are currently setting up a checking account for her so that she can learn to manage it including balancing it.
-While all my kids have a stock market account which their grandmother set up for them to start them out, only PickyKidPix tracks her stock (Disney) and actively trades stocks in her account.
+While all my kids have a stock market account that their grandmother set up for them to start them out, only PickyKidPix tracks her stock (Disney) and actively trades stocks in her account.
 I need to do that with my oldest.

 PickyKidPix, age 14: She started investing in the stock market and has asked me a lot about bonds.
-She’s tortured by the fact that her stock purchases are under water but I think that’s a very valuable stock market lesson.
+She’s tortured by the fact that her stock purchases are underwater but I think that’s a very valuable stock market lesson.

 Once her older sister has a checking account set up, I need to do the same with her.
 Her sister protests about both of them getting checking accounts at the same time.
 Sometimes being the oldest does come with privileges.

-My son, age 11: He has very little interest in investing at the moment.
+My son, age 11: he has very little interest in investing at the moment.
 All we talk about is how Mojang, the company that started Minecraft, sold in four years for over $2 billion dollars to Microsoft.
 That’s pretty exciting news for a future game developer which he might gravitate towards.

 Summer Curriculum: Money Lessons for Kids